-C. Shawn Green, PhD, is an Associate Professor in the Department of Psychology at the University of Wisconsin-Madison.
+C. Shawn Green, PhD, is a Professor in the Department of Psychology at the University of Wisconsin-Madison.
 His primary research program focuses on factors that influence the rate and generalization of perceptual and cognitive learning.
 His research program utilizes many reasonably standard approaches in these disciplines (e.g., psychophysics, fMRI, DWI, EEG, etc.), but also frequently takes advantage of certain modern forms of media (e.g., video games, media multi-tasking, virtual reality, etc.) in order to better understand how experience influences perceptual and cognitive skills.

 Laura K. Allen, PhD

-University of New Hampshire, United States
+University of Minnesota, United States

 Assistant Professor